Adult Psychoanalytic Training (APT)

 (Read only pages 47-64 in “A Meeting of Minds”.
 The other pages are optional or for your reference.)

-Mitchell & Black (1995) “Harry Stack Sullivan and Interpersonal Psychoanalysis” in Freud and Beyond, pp60-84.
+Mitchell & Black (1995) “Harry Stack Sullivan and Interpersonal Psychoanalysis” in Freud and Beyond: A History of Modern Psychoanalytic Thought, pp60-84.

 Levenson, E.A.
 (1988).
 The Pursuit of the Particular—On the Psychoanalytic Inquiry.
 Contemp.
 Psychoanal., 24:1-16.